-Anterior cervical discectomy and fusion – This commonly performed neurosurgical procedure is useful in treating compression of the nerve root or the spinal cord through relieving the pressure from the spinal cord and the nerve root to stabilize the vertebra.
+CERVICAL Anterior cervical discectomy and fusion – This commonly performed neurosurgical procedure is useful in treating compression of the nerve root or the spinal cord through relieving the pressure from the spinal cord and the nerve root to stabilise the vertebra.

 Cervical laminectomy – This surgery is used to relieve the pressure from the spinal cord due to a ruptured vertebral disc or spinal stenosis which causes pain in the back.

 Posterior cervical fusion – This surgical procedure is helpful in relieving pain caused due to pressure on nerve roots or on the spinal cord.
 This procedure requires fusion (welding) of two consecutive vertebras together in order to restrict their movement and hence resolve the pain.